Formerly a family and mental health solicitor, I have been qualified to work therapeutically with individuals, couples

 I approach problems calmly, with empathy, compassion and honesty - with humour where required.
 Most of all with humanity.
-I aim to guide you through the complexities of life and provide you with strategies to improve your emotional well-being, now and in the future.
+I aim to guide people through the complexities of life and provide them with strategies to improve their emotional well-being, now and in the future.

 Give me a call and we can chat through the basics so you feel comfortable taking the next step to improving life for yourself, or send me an email for more information.

 Training, qualifications & experience

 I have a BACP Accredited Diploma in Integrative Counselling and Psychotherapy and a Post Graduate Diploma in Couples Counselling, both from Sheffield Hallam University.
 I was a Chair for the mental health charity, MIND and provided counselling services for the NHS, drug and alcohol services and in private practice.
 I set up advocacy services, worked as a trainer and educator for organisations supporting the homeless, an anti-bullying group, people with an intellectual disability, victims of domestic abuse and prisoner-victim mediation (restorative justice).